Alicia Keys and Boyz II Men honor Kobe Bryant at the Grammys

 “We never imagined in a million years we’d have to start the show like this,” said Keys.
 “So we wanted to do something that could describe a tiny bit how we all feel right now.”

-Keys, along with Boyz II Men who joined her on stage, launched into an a capella version the R&B group’s 1991 hit “It’s So Hard to Say Goodbye to Yesterday.”
+Keys, along with Boyz II Men who joined her on stage, launched into an a cappella version the R&B group’s 1991 hit “It’s So Hard to Say Goodbye to Yesterday.”